 Our expertise includes: Experimental comparison of stacks and frameworks; provocation and emulation of live conditions, e.g. popularity spikes, failures and malicious interruptions; decomposition of existing applications; cloud-aware designs for new applications; connectivity between services and devices; multi-cloud applications; continuous development and deployment of bundled microservices.

-Contact Josef Spillner [josef.spillner / / zhaw.ch] regarding any SPLab matters.
-Further contact details and legal blurbs for the focus area Service Engineering are here.
+Contact Josef Spillner [josef.spillner / / zhaw.ch] regarding any SPLab matters such as joint research and innovation proposals.

 Recent blog posts (list might be outdated):